10up/Async-Transients/readme.md

 ## Issues

 If you identify any errors or have an idea for improving the plugin, please [open an issue](https://github.com/10up/Async-Transients/issues).
 We're excited to see what the community thinks of this project, and we would love your input!

-## License

-Async Transients is free software; you can redistribute it and/or modify it under the terms of the MIT License.

 ## Support Level